 Why Microsoft Search?

 This might be the very first thought we all have while reading this.
-Let’s dig into major benefits.
+After its features, let’s dig into major benefits.

-Microsoft Search supports AI to provide boundless, contextual, and relevant results, to bring us the best search results from our organization and the web in a single experience.
+Microsoft Search supports AI to provide boundless, contextual, and relevant results, to bring us the data from our organization and the web in a single experience.

 Microsoft Search requires Azure Active Directory authentication to access results from the Trusted Cloud.
-Authorized users can only see content they have access to.
+Only Azure Active Directory authorized users can only see the content they have access to.
 Search queries are identified, and logs are separated from public Bing search.
-This level of protection is not there anywhere else in the industry.
+This level of protection for data is not there anywhere else in the industry.

 Configuring Microsoft Search is simple—we can enable it from the Microsoft 365 admin center and customize settings, including your logo, name, color, and more.
 Users who are authorized can access it on any device just by signing into Bing.

-One place to search across Office 365 apps:
+One place to search across Microsoft 365 apps